DamienJuan/Area-Doc/docs/game_engine.md

 The system get the signature of the components in order to modify the entities' components by their signature.

+- Coordinator

 We have entities which are managed by an Entity Manager.
 We have components which are managed by a Component Manager.
 And we have systems which are managed by a System Manager.
 These three managers also need to talk to each other.
 There are a few ways of accomplishing that, such as having them all be globals, or using an event system, we opted to instead bundle them into a single class called Coordinator that acts as a mediator.
 This allows us to have a single instance of the coordinator, and we can use it to interface with all of the managers.

 Coordinator.hpp
 ```Cpp
    class Coordinator